arielherself/espresso/README.md

 ----------

-## Bali’s battery bonanza gets underway
+## Bali’s battery bonanza gets under way

 In the days before the G20 summit of global leaders kicks off on Tuesday, Indonesia, the host country, has a rare chance to market its business opportunities to the world.
 The “B20” summit, organised by the Indonesian Chamber of Commerce and Industry, gets under way in Bali on Sunday.